Project Plan Template with example

 Conclusion

-Project planning makes a project manager’s job easier by providing a schedule with resources and experienced data sets on which to base decisions.
+Project planning makes a project manager’s job easier by providing a schedule with resources and experienced data sets to base decisions.
 When both the client and the project managers use the project plan

 Outdated assumptions about a project are exposed early in the process.
-Because of this, clients are more likely to be realistic about their expected results from a project and the cost of achieving them when the schedule is clearly presented.
+Because of this, clients are more likely to be realistic about their expected results from a project and the cost of achieving them when the schedule is presented.

 Leave a Reply